dogwaterdev1/rock_paper_scissor/README.md

 a simple rock paper scissors utility that you can use.
 Built for windows.
 Will have to run from source and create own binaries if want on mac/linux

 ## Installation
-take .exe binary and add it to path, just call `rps` (short for rock paper scissors) to run the utility.
+take `.exe` binary and add it to your path, call `rps` (short for rock paper scissors) to run the utility.
 Or rename to whatever you want.
 Detailed steps:
-1. Download package and unzip, rename to `rps`.
+1. Download package and unzip, rename `.exe` to `rps`.
-2. Put the binary (the `.exe`) someplace it can live permanently.
+2. Put the binary (the `.exe`) in a folder it can live permanently.
 3. Open System Properties > Advanced > Environment Variables
 4. Edit the PATH variable
-5. Add the directory containing the executable, separating it with semicolons if needed.
+5. Add the **directory** containing the executable, separating it with semicolons if needed.
 6. Restart PC if needed, or refresh terminal.
-Run `rps`
+7. Type `rps` in terminal.
+It should run

 ## Usage
 enter 'rock', 'paper', or 'scissors'.
 And battle the "Super Intelligent", massively powerful LLM learning agent (I'm being facetious)